 If you’re on a course within the Institute of Psychiatry, Psychology & Neuroscience, please email the Education Support Team.

 If you've submitted an Application for Transfer to Writing-Up from FT or PT status, please email either your faculty supervisor or Student Lifecycle Services.

-For all other courses (including transfers to "writing up") – please email Student Lifecycle Services.
+For all other courses (including transfers to "writing up") – please email Student Records.

 Residence Fee Invoice:

 Please refer the matter to the Reservations Team.